The Journal of Commerce

-Journal of Commerce is a biweekly magazine published in the United States that focuses on global trade topics.
+The Journal of Commerce is a biweekly magazine published in the United States that focuses on global trade topics.
 First published in 1827 in New York, it has a circulation of approximately 15,000.
 It provides editorial content to manage day-to-day international logistics and shipping needs, covering the areas of cargo and freight transportation, export and import, global transport logistics and trade, international supply chain management and US Customs regulations.

 1800s

-In 1827, Arthur Tappan and Samuel Morse decided that New York needed another newspaper.
-The Journal of Commerce operated two deepwater schooners to intercept incoming vessels and get stories ahead of the competition.
+The first issue of the Journal of Commerce was printed by Arthur Tappan and Samuel Morse on September 1, 1827.
+The newspaper operated two deepwater schooners to intercept incoming vessels and get stories ahead of the competition.
 Following Morse's invention of the telegraph, the JOC was a founding member of the Associated Press, now the world's largest news-gathering organization.

+In 1840, the paper merged with the Daily Gazette and General Advertiser, which had been founded as the Independent Journal in 1783 and was noted for being the first to publish The Federalist Papers.
+The paper briefly changed its name to the Journal of Commerce and Gazette to reflect the merger, reverting to its previous name less than a year later.

 Publications in the 19th century took positions on political issues and were rarely concerned with being impartial.
 The JOC weighed in on the biggest issue of the day, slavery.
 Gerard Hallock and David Hale, partners in the JOC, were opponents of slavery but also critics of Abolitionists, and they decried the tactics of the war wing of the Republican Party.

 After the American Civil War broke out in 1861, the US Postmaster General suspended the paper's mail privileges, effectively interrupting its publication, on grounds of "disloyalty."
 Hallock challenged the decision but failed to have it overturned.
 With its evening edition suspended and the morning edition distributed only to non-postal subscribers, editor Gerard Hallock stepped down on August 31, 1861.
 David M Stone, head of the commercial news department, and William Cowper, took over his interest in the Journal.

 Three years later, President Abraham Lincoln ordered the JOC closed after it was among New York papers victimized by a bogus story quoting the president as calling for 400,000 more volunteers.